 The Sacred Greek Island of Δήλος / Delos

 Delos has been inhabited since the 3rd millennium BC, when it was established as a holy sanctuary.
 By 2000 BC, the merged Cycladic and Minoan civilizations had established a settlement at the peak of the highest point on Delos.
-The Ionians settled most of the Aegean islands in the 10th and 9th centuries BC, bringing the cult of Leto, the father of Artemis and Apollo.
+The Ionians settled most of the Aegean islands in the 10th and 9th centuries BC, bringing the cult of Λητώ or Leto, the mother of Artemis and Apollo.

 Delos was a major cult center from 900 BC to 100 AD.
 It went through a number of cycles in which businesses would be established around the pilgrimage activity.
 At times it had the largest slave market in the region, and a number of large homes were built during these periods.
 But then the island would be "cleansed" of economic activity and re-dedicated purely to religion.
 Whether religious or commercial, Delos was the busiest island in the Aegean.

 The large harbor, seen in the distance below, supported the bustling trade.
 During the periods of business and trade, ships traveled between Delos and other islands, the mainlands of Greece and Asia Minor, and other Eastern Mediterranean ports.

 Two conical mounds are visible from its Sacred Harbor, the higher one is Mount Kynthos.
 High places were often sacred in the ancient world.
 These were one of the earliest holy sites, identifying the landscape as holy to a goddess of a pre-Greek religion.

 Much later, in Mycenaean times (1600-1200 BC), Delos was believed to be the birthplace of the deities Apollo and Artemis.

 After the Greek Dark Ages and the emergence of the Ancient Greek culture, Delos became dedicated to the Ancient Greek religion.